RxFaction/Northstar-Mainframe/README.md

 ### Using Northstar
 - Click **Join as Viewer** on the receiving device, then **Go Live** on the streaming device.
+- When you click Go Live, allow the browser's prompt for screen and (optionally) microphone capture so viewers receive audio.
 - Open the gear icon in the bottom-right of the stream window to tune quality presets.
 720p/60fps remains the balanced default; 1080p/60fps is available if your network/GPU can handle it.
 - Inside the same menu you can pick a codec preference.
 VP9 usually gives sharper text, while H.264 can help older or mobile hardware.
 Restart the stream after changing codec to apply it.
 - Viewers can refresh or reconnect mid-stream; the streamer automatically reissues an offer so playback resumes without restarting the broadcast.